In this blog post, you’ll learn everything you need to know to stop impulse buying things you don’t need or even want.

 If you want to stop impulse buying, an efficient way to tackle the problem is to impose a shopping ban on yourself.

-For instance, I recommend doing a 30-day spending freeze.
+For instance, I recommend doing a no-spend month.
 You would only buy the necessities for one month, like food or hygiene products.

 Some people even go for year-long shopping bans to transform their spending habits for good.